BillNyeARussianSpy/PatternAnalysis-2025/recognition/HipMRIVQVAE - 47447217/README.md

 Here, we see a conventional implementation.
 There are 3 components to take note of: an Encoder, Vector Quantizer (middle) and Decoder.
 These are explained in detail below.

 #### Encoder + Decoder
-The Encoder takes an input image x and compresses it into a smaller, latent space through downsampling by convolutional layers and batch normalization.
+The Encoder takes an input image x and compresses it into a smaller, latent space through downsampling by convolutional layers and batch normalisation.
 Essentially maps an input $x -> z$ latent space.
 After passing image data through many downsampling layers, residual blocks recieve feature maps for refinement.

 The Decoder does the opposite, it takes the quantized latent codes from the vector quantizer and reconstructs the MRI image, allowing the model to learn how to generate realistic hip MRI patterns (takes $z -> x$)